11 Ways to Keep Your Garbage Down

 Many communities have tool libraries, which offer free and low-cost loans of tools and other supplies.
 It's possible to rent products ranging from bicycles to tablesaws, along with smaller things you might need for projects.
 Your neighbors might also have something you could borrow, or they could be willing to pitch in on a purchase of a shared item; not everyone on your road needs a lawnmower, for example, if you can agree to split the maintenance and upkeep.

 10. Maintain and repair

-A lot of products fail because they weren't given the routine maintenance they needed.
-Give the things in your house a break by following product maintenance recommendations (like that 10,000 mile service for your car you've been putting off for 2,000 miles) and staying on top of painting, replacement of leaking faucets, and other chores.
-Preventative maintenance helps extend the life of your belongings and it also limits the risk of a costly repair...
+A lot of products fail because they weren't given the routine maintenance needed.
+Give the objects in your house a break by following product maintenance recommendations (like that 10,000 mile service for your car you've been putting off for 2,000 miles) and staying on top of painting, replacement of leaky faucets, and other chores.
+Preventive maintenance helps extend the life of your belongings and it also limits the risk of a costly repair...

 ...but if something does break, repair it!
 Resole your shoes, have a technician take a look at your computer, and reupholster that gross couch instead of kicking it to the curb.
 Repairing helps keep things in use and takes trash out of circulation, which is good for everyone.

 11. Buy used, sell used, and donate used